revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

-- If we specify with private the access modifier, the accessibility will be within the class.
+If we specify with private access modifier,the accessibility will be within the class.
 </blockquote>
 </details>